A Decade's Battle on Dataset Bias: Are We There Yet?: Introduction

-Our study is based on a fabricated task we call \textit{dataset classification}, which is the ``\textit{Name That Dataset}'' experiment designed in \cite{Torralba2011} (Figure~\ref{fig:teaser}).
-Specifically, we randomly sample a large number (\eg, as large as one million) of images from each of several datasets, and train a neural network on their union to classify from which dataset an image is taken.
+Our study is based on a fabricated task we call \textit{dataset classification}, which is the ``\textit{Name That Dataset}'' experiment designed in \citet{Torralba2011} (Figure~\ref{fig:teaser}).
 The datasets we experiment with are presumably among the most diverse, largest, and uncurated datasets in the wild, collected from the Internet.
-For example, a typical combination we study, referred to as ``YCD'', consists of images from YFCC \cite{Thomee2016}, CC \cite{changpinyo2021cc12m}, and DataComp \cite{gadre2023datacomp} and presents a 3-way dataset classification problem.
+For example, a typical combination we study, referred to as ``YCD'', consists of images from YFCC~\citep{Thomee2016}, CC~\citep{changpinyo2021cc12m}, and DataComp~\citep{gadre2023datacomp} and presents a 3-way dataset classification problem.

 To our (and many of our initial readers') surprise, modern neural networks can achieve excellent accuracy on such a dataset classification task.
 Trained in the aforementioned YCD set that is challenging for human beings (Figure~\ref{fig:teaser}), a model can achieve $>$84\% classification accuracy on the \textit{held-out} validation data, \vs 33.3\% of chance-level guess.
-This observation is highly robust, over a large variety of dataset combinations and across different generations of architectures \cite{Krizhevsky2012,Simonyan2015,He2016,Dosovitskiy2021,liu2022convnet}, with very high accuracy (\eg, over 80\%) achieved in most cases.
+This observation is highly robust, over a large variety of dataset combinations and across different generations of architectures~\citep{Krizhevsky2012,Simonyan2015,He2016,Dosovitskiy2021,liu2022convnet}, with very high accuracy (\eg, over 80\%) achieved in most cases.

-Intriguingly, for such a dataset classification task, we have a series of observations that are analogous to those observed in \textit{semantic} classification tasks (\eg, object classification).
+For such a dataset classification task, we have a series of observations that are analogous to those observed in \textit{semantic} classification tasks (\eg, object classification).
 For example, we observe that training the dataset classifier on \textit{more} samples, or using \textit{stronger} data augmentation, can \textit{improve} accuracy on held-out validation data, even though the training task becomes harder.
 This is similar to the generalization behavior in semantic classification tasks.
 This behavior suggests that the neural network attempts to discover dataset-specific patterns---a form of bias--to solve the dataset classification task.
 Further experiments suggest that the representations learned by classifying datasets carry some semantic information that is transferrable to image classification tasks.

 As a comparison, if the samples of different datasets were unbiasedly drawn from the same distribution, the model should not discover any dataset-specific bias.
 To check this, we study a pseudo-dataset classification task, in which the different ``datasets'' are uniformly sampled from a single dataset.
 We observe that this classification task quickly becomes intractable, as the only way for the classifier to approach this task is to memorize every single instance and its subset identity.
 As a result, increasing the number of samples, or using stronger data augmentation, makes memorization more difficult or intractable in experiments.
 No transferability is observed.
 These behaviors are strikingly contrary to those of the real dataset classification task.